itsxwang/software-development/Computer-Science-Core/OS/Linux/allBasicAndImportantCommands.md

     - `free` : will show memory info
     - `free -h` : will show memory info in human readable format
     - `free -th` : will show total memory info in human readable format
+    - `free -m` : will show memory info in megabytes
+    - For understand `free` command more, read dedicated markdown on memory in linux